PPKan/shopping-cart/README.md

 # Shopping Cart Web App

 Hi, this is Peter.
-Welcome to my shopping cite project.
+Welcome to my shopping cart project.

 Feature:
 - Made by React